Top Winter Emails To Send Out This Year

 Source: Milled

 Sephora is an international retailer of beauty products.
-The company launched this holiday email marketing campaign.
-The focus of the email content is clearly on the promotion.
-The color scheme of the banner is festive red and gold and images of presents in the corners further convey the theme and atmosphere of celebration.
+In this holiday email marketing campaign, the focus is clearly on the promotion.
+The color scheme of the hero section is festive red and gold, and images of presents in the corners add to the theme of celebration.

-The campaign is packed with information that can help customers shop and reduce friction.
+The campaign is packed with information that can help customers shop and puts convenience front and center.
 There is a loyalty program status up top to remind email subscribers about their benefits.
-Next, there is a time indication with the ends today text and the shipping information.
-Furthermore, a contrasting black section below the sale banner indicates various advantages of gift shopping at Sephora.
+Next, there is a time indication with the “ends today” text and the shipping information.
+A contrasting black section below the sale banner indicates various advantages of gift shopping at Sephora.
 Lastly, there is the nearest shop location and open hours for customers who want to visit the store.
-This campaign puts convenience front and center.

 Elf Cosmetics: Attention-grabbing GIF